-- 19.1 To deal with Environmental services and waste collection services. - 19.2 Vehicle, plant, equipment and facilities management, acquisition and disposal. - 19.3 To deal with functions relating to Bereavement Services. - 19.4 To carry into effect approved capital and revenue programmes with regards to the Council's vehicle fleet and improvements to public parks and green spaces. - 19.5 To manage and maintain buildings and land held for Directorate purposes including Public Parks, Cemeteries, Woodlands, Play Areas, Recreational Grounds with associated Sports Facilities including Pavilions, Nature Reserves, The Nottingham Canal, public civil engineering assets and Allotments. - 19.6 To manage and operate the licence, in accordance with statutory obligations, on behalf of the Council as Waste Collection Authority. - 19.7 To manage and authorise the acquisition and disposal of all of the Council's vehicles and plant not exceeding the value currently set in the Financial Regulations.

-- 19.8 To deal with all matters in relation to the provision of vehicles, facilities and equipment within the overall capital programme including power to negotiate and execute all leases for items of plant and equipment within the capital programme. - 19.9 To establish and review as necessary internal rates in respect of labour, plant and materials.
+- 20.1 Environmental services and waste collection - 20.2 Buildings and land management and maintenance including public parks, woodland and nature reserves, cemeteries, sports facilities and play areas - 20.3 Vehicle, plant, equipment and facilities management, acquisition and disposal - 20.4 Bereavement Services - 20.5 To carry into effect approved capital and revenue programmes with regards to the Council's vehicle fleet and improvements to public parks and green spaces. - 20.6 To manage and maintain buildings and land held for Directorate purposes including Public Parks, Cemeteries, Woodlands, Play Areas, Recreational Grounds with associated Sports Facilities including Pavilions, Nature Reserves, The Nottingham Canal, public civil engineering assets and Allotments. - 20.7 To manage and operate the licence, in accordance with statutory obligations, on behalf of the Council as Waste Collection Authority. - 20.8 To manage and authorise the acquisition and disposal of all of the Council's vehicles and plant not exceeding the value currently set in the Financial Regulations. - 20.9 To deal with all matters in relation to the provision of vehicles, facilities and equipment within the overall capital programme including power to negotiate and execute all leases for items of plant and equipment within the capital programme. - 20.10 To establish and review as necessary internal rates in respect of labour, plant and materials. - 20.11 To deal with all matters in relation to Bramcote Crematorium

-20. Head of Revenue, Benefits & Customer Services
+21. Head of Revenue, Benefits & Customer Services

-- 20.1 To perform the Council functions in relation to Revenue and benefits. - 20.2 To perform the Council functions in relation to Customer Services Contact Centre. - 20.3 To perform the Council functions in relation to Council Tax and Business Rates. - 20.4 To perform the Council's Quality & Control functions.
+- 21.1 Revenue and benefits

+- 21.2 Customer services Contact Centre

+- 21.3 Council Tax Business Rates

+- 21.4 Quality & Control

-21. Head of Administrative Services
+- 22. Head of Administrative Services

-- 21.1 To perform the Council's Business Support functions. - 21.2 To perform the Council's elections, electoral registration and Local Land Charges functions. - 21.3 To perform the Council's Support Services & Cleaning functions.
+- 22.1 Business Support

+- 22.2 Elections & Land Charges

+- 22.3 Support Services & Cleaning

-22. Chief Environmental Health Officer
+23. Chief Environmental Health Officer

-- 22.1 To perform the Council's functions, with regards to public protection and environmental health under all current and new relevant legislation to include anti-social behaviour, occupational health and safety, control of diseases, control of pollution, air quality, contaminated land, public health, drainage, statutory nuisance, verminous persons and property, animal health and welfare, private sector housing, Sunday trading, food and water supplies, environmental protection, health protection unlawful encampments and smoking and the regulation and deregulation of businesses. - 22.2 To approve and authorise the payment of housing grants. - 22.3 To implement property charges on dwellings in respect of aids and adaptations. - 22.4 To consider, determine and issue all of the Council's applications for approvals, licences, permits and registration for the Directorate, and if applicable vary, refuse, revoke or suspend such approvals, licences, permits and registration in relation to relevant Council functions and under the relevant current and new legislation including (but not limited to)
+- 23.1 To perform the Council's functions, with regards to public protection and environmental health under all current and new relevant legislation to include anti-social behaviour, occupational health and safety, control of diseases, control of pollution, air quality, contaminated land, public health, drainage, statutory nuisance, private sector housing, Sunday trading, food and water supplies, environmental protection, health protection unlawful encampments and smoking. - 23.2 To approve and authorise the payment of housing grants. - 23.3 To implement property charges on dwellings in respect of aids and adaptations. - 23.4 To consider, determine and issue all of the Council's applications for approvals, licences, permits and registration for the Directorate, and if applicable vary, refuse, revoke or suspend such approvals, licences, permits and registration in relation to relevant Council functions and under the relevant current and new legislation. - 23.5 To perform the role of Hearing Officer on an application to review a decision to issue possession proceedings on the absolute ground.